bckohan/django-enum/doc/source/index.rst

         int_enum = EnumField(IntEnum, default=IntEnum.ONE)

-``EnumField`` **is more than just an alias.
+:class:`~django_enum.fields.EnumField` **is more than just an alias.
 The fields are now assignable and accessible as their enumeration type rather than by-value:**

 .. code-block:: python